 Not all was marital bliss for JJ and Mila Ann.
 They were originally married on 24 Aug 1872 then divorced 31 Oct 1891 then remarried on 6 Mar 1895.
 The deposition that Mila Ann gave for divorcing JJ makes fascinating reading.
 He abused her mentally and physically and was given to flashes of anger, whipping her with a buggy whip or threatening her with a revolver.
-In 1882 he deserted his family for 2 years.
+In 1882 he deserted his family for a year and a half years.

 An interesting point from a genealogist’s standpoint is that their marriage in 1872 is the first reference in the genealogical record of him (John J. Poill) and the first reference of the last name “Poill” anywhere on the west coast.
 In effect, John J. Poill suddenly appears with absolutely no previous record.